Robert E. Hecht: Provenance issues

 The sale of a Euphronios Krater to the Metropolitan Museum of Art for $1 million in 1972 catapulted Hecht into instant fame and international problems.
 The Italian authorities claimed that the vase was excavated illegally in Cerveteri, north of Rome.
 An American Grand Jury, investigating the Euphronios Krater at the request of the Italian authorities — whose evidence came from a tomb robber — found the provenance unproven.
 In 2000, the Italian authorities found Hecht’s handwritten memoir in his house in Paris and those were used as evidence against him at his Italian criminal trial.
 In 2006, continuing pressure from Italy led Philippe de Montebello, director of the Metropolitan Museum of Art, to negotiate a deal that gave the Italian Republic ownership of the vase.

 Hecht had wrangles with both the Italian and Turkish authorities but was acquitted in the only lawsuit to reach Italy's Supreme Court of Cassation (Suprema Corte di Cassazione).

 After his death in 2012, a stolen Roman stone coffin (Sarcofago delle Quadriglie) returned from his private collection in London to the town of Aquino, Italy.
 The coffin was stolen from the “Madonna della Libera” church in Aquino in September 1991.
 After 21 years of investigations, the artifact came back to the collection of the municipal museum of Aquino.

+Items smuggled from Turkey into Switzerland passed through the hands of Robert Hecht.
+Investigators have been able to recover stolen artifacts by making inquiries into Hecht’s past dealings.